Drunk and Disorderly

 This charge can often be paired with other offenses, and the prosecution would demand the strictest possible sentence.

-We at Sean Logue Law have, for more than a decade, represented hundreds of people charged with drunk and disorderly conduct.
+Our Pittsburgh attorneys at Sean Logue Law have, for more than a decade, represented hundreds of people charged with drunk and disorderly conduct.
 As your attorney, my associates and I won't allow these charges to ruin your future and create a permanent criminal record.
 We will carefully examine all the evidence against you and create a strong, compelling defense to have these charges dismissed.
 We will call all witnesses for cross-examination and discredit their testimony in the court.
 We will do everything to protect your rights and honor.

 If you want to discuss your case regarding Drunk and Disorderly conduct, come to the office of Sean Logue Law for a free consultation.
 You can call us at 1-844-PITT-DUI or 412-389-0805, or contact us online.